microsoft/azure-function-flex-open-ai/docs/workshop.md

 Durable Function is an extension of Azure Functions that lets you write stateful functions in a serverless environment.
 This extension manages state, checkpoints, and restarts for you.

-## Detect a file upload event
+## ⚡ Detect a file upload event

 Now, you have the audio file uploaded in the storage account.
 To detect when a new audio is uploaded in the Storage Account an `Event Grid System Topic` was created for you.
-This Event Grid Subscription listen to the event of uploading in your `audios` container based on this configuration:
+This [Event Grid Subscription][blob-trigger-event-grid] listen to the event of uploading in your `audios` container based on this configuration:

 - Filter to Event Types: `Blob Created`
 - A **Web Hook** event was created which is targetting the Azure Durable function to trigger the `AudioBlobUploadStart` method.
 - This event is only triggerd for `.wav` files

-## Consume Speech to Text APIs
+## 💬 Consume Speech to Text APIs

 The Azure Cognitive Services are cloud-based AI services that give the ability to developers to quickly build intelligent apps thanks to these pre-trained models.
 They are available through client library SDKs in popular development languages and REST APIs.